libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 * the textual IPv4 or IPv6 address ({{!RFC1035, Section 3.4.1}}, {{!RFC4291, Section 2.2}}), respectively

-* SOURCE PREFIX-LENGTH as Decadic value
+* SOURCE PREFIX-LENGTH as a decadic number

-* SCOPE PREFIX-LENGTH as Decadic value, SHOULD be omitted (including the separating slash) if zero
+* SCOPE PREFIX-LENGTH as a decadic number, SHOULD be omitted (including the separating slash) if zero

 Otherwise, the <em>FIELD-VALUE</em> is a <em>string</em> with base16-representation of the OPTION-VALUE.